yiisoft/yii2/docs/guide/tutorial-docker.md

 Yii and Docker
 ==============

 For development and deployments Yii applications can be run as Docker containers.
+A container is like a lightweight isolated virtual machine that maps its services to host's ports, ie. a webserver in a container on port 80 is available on port 8888 on your (local)host.

+Containers can solve many issues such as having identical software versions at developer's computer and the server, fast deployments or simulating mutli-server architecture while developing.

 You can read more about Docker containers on [docker.com](https://www.docker.com/what-docker).